Your guide to average salaries in Germany

 But before we get to that, let's start by clearing up the difference between gross and net salary:

 The gross salary (Bruttogehalt) is your monthly salary without deductions.
-It is also the sum that was agreed upon in your employment contract.

 Now back to the payslip breakdown.